Cray-HPE/docs-csm/operations/boot_orchestration/Upload_Node_Boot_Information_to_Boot_Script_Service_BSS.md

     #cray bss bootparameters create --hosts $HOSTS --kernel $KERNEL --initrd $INITRD --params $PARAMS
     ```

     BSS supports a mechanism that allows for a default boot setup, rather than needing to specify boot details for each specific node.
     The `HOSTS` value should be set to "Default" in order to utilize the default boot setup.
 This feature is particular useful with larger systems.

-    The following script has specific values for the kernel/initrd image names, the kernel parameters, and the list of NIDS and hosts.
+    The following script has specific values for the kernel/`initrd` image names, the kernel parameters, and the list of NIDs and hosts.

     ```bash
     #!/bin/bash